Childbirth Interventions VS Natural Birth

-Let it be known right now that Birthing Better families almost never used the word ‘intervention’ (or they corrected themselves when they slipped into that common word) when talking about what they wanted and didn’t want in their birth and how they felt about medical care they may experience in birth.
-Instead they used the words assessments, monitoring and procedures (AMPs).
-This meant they could look at each AMP and figure out what really matter and why.
+Let it be known right now that Birthing Better families almost never used the word ‘intervention’ (or they corrected themselves when they slipped into that common word) when talking about what they wanted and didn’t want in their birth and how they felt about the medical care they may experience in birth.
+Instead, they used the words assessments, monitoring, and procedures (AMPs).
+This meant they could look at each AMP and figure out what really matters and why.
 We encourage you to shift your language.
 If you have any AMP will you feel as put upon as if you have an intervention?

 What does natural childbirth really mean?

 Around the globe, many women give birth with no access to medical care, completely unassisted or perhaps assisted by a close family member whose only experience may have been giving birth herself.
 In these situations, natural birth can mean anything and everything, including the death of the child or the mother.